 Safeguarding the privacy of our community of buyers and sellers has always been core to how we do things here at Etsy.
 Here’s a summary of the changes we’ve made:

-- We've updated privacy features and options for EU members, giving more control over how personal information is used for marketing, advertising, and tracking on Etsy.
-EU members can access these new features under You > Account settings > Privacy on web and mobile web.
+- We’ve updated privacy features and options for EU members, giving more control over how personal information is used for marketing, advertising, and tracking on Etsy.
+EU members can access these new features under Your Account > Account settings > Privacy on web and mobile web.

-- Buyers can download public profile data (bio, profile image URL, purchases, Conversations, etc) under You > Account settings > Privacy.
+- Members can download a ZIP file of their personal information (bio, profile image URL, purchases, Messages, etc.) under Your Account > Account settings > Privacy.

-- EU sellers have greater access and portability for their shop data (financial information, shop address, active listings, etc).
-To download this, go to Shop Manager > Settings > Options > Download Data.
+- Sellers can download their shop data (financial information, shop address, active listings, etc) from Your Account > Shop Manager > Settings > Options > Download Data.

 We have determined that the best file format across locations for data portability is JSON, which is one of the primary standards for open data formats.
 You can open JSON files in applications like Microsoft Excel or Firefox.